lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 ![Spark Cluster](./images/spark_cluster.png)

-This is nice, because it basically allows us to horizontally scale as much as we need for our distributed datasets...and a majority of working with Spark comes down to setting up your data to be as parallel as possible, and for writing proper logic that utilizes programs running on different nodes
+This is nice, because it basically allows us to horizontally scale as much as you need for our distributed datasets...and a majority of working with Spark comes down to setting up your data to be as parallel as possible, and for writing proper logic that utilizes programs running on different nodes

 #### Spark Driver
 This program sits on one node, and is responsible for: